It’s always smart to be cautious when shopping for new carpet or flooring for your home.

 Ask These Key Carpet Buying Questions… Before you sign off for new carpet!

-• Ask them to provide a Surety Bond and proof of Business Liability Insurance rider.
+Ask to provide a Surety Bond and Business Liability Insurance.
+Confirm it!

-• If your Carpet Dealer is providing carpet installation services for you, as part of a package deal, then the Carpet dealer is responsible to make sure the installer they provide is qualified and has all his legal and licensing affairs in order.
+If your Carpet Dealer is providing carpet installation services for you, as part of a package deal, your Carpet dealer is responsible to make sure the installer they provide is qualified and has all his legal and licensing affairs in order.

 Before the installers arrive